aldryn/aldryn-docs/docs/tutorial/collaborating.rst

 Enable a visitor to see it too, by copying the special link and sending it to them.
 Note that anyone who has this link will also be able to see your site.
 None of them will be able to edit your site though, or see unpublished content.

+.. todo:: an image of the Test site pane

 .. _sharing-with-clients: